Nadia district

 Nadia district is highly influential in the cultural history of Bengal.
-The standard version of Bengali, developed in the 19th century, is based on the dialect spoken around Nadia.
-Known as the "Oxford of Bengal", Nabadwip made many contributions to Indian philosophy, such as the Navya-Nyaya system of logic and is the birthplace of the Vaishnava saint Chaitanya Mahaprabhu.
+The standard version of Bengali, developed in the 19th century, is based on the dialect spoken around Shantipur region of Nadia.
+Known as the "Oxford of Bengal", Nabadwip made many contributions to Indian philosophy, such as the Navya-Nyaya system of logic, and is the birthplace of the Vaishnava saint Chaitanya Mahaprabhu.
 The district is still largely agricultural.

 Etymology

-"Nadia" is a shortened form of Nabadwip, the name for a historic city in the district.
+"Nadia" is a shortened name for a historic city in the district.
 Nabadwip, literally "new island", was formerly an island created by alluvial deposits of the Ganga.

 Geography

 Nadia district is located in southern West Bengal, in the west-central Bengal region.
-The district is largely alluvial plain, formed by the constant shifting of the various rivers of the Ganges Delta.
+The district is largely an alluvial plain, formed by the constant shifting of the various rivers of the Ganges Delta.
 To the west of the district is the Bhagirathi (or Hooghly) river, which was once the main distributary of the Ganga towards the Bay of Bengal, and is still considered to be the continuation of the Ganga for Hindus.
-As the main flow of the Ganga flowed east into the Padma, the Bhagirathi largely dried up.
-Most of the rivers now flowing through Nadia now have little water in them.
+As the main flow of the Ganga ran east into the Padma, the Bhagirathi largely dried up.
+Most of the rivers flowing through Nadia now have little water in them.
 Nearly all the district has been converted into farmland.

 Rivers

 Nadia district is home to many rivers.
 The Padma, now the main distributary of the Ganga, touches the district on its northeastern end.

 The Jalangi, which flows from Murshidabad district, forms much of the northwestern border of the district with Murshidabad, before flowing south into Nadia district.
 Around Krishnanagar, it turns west and flows into the Bhagirathi near Nabadwip.

 The Mathabhanga originates in the far northeast of the district and forms part of the border with Bangladesh.
-It then flows into Bangladesh until again forming part of the border enters the district again at Gede.
+It then flows into Bangladesh until it, again forming part of the border, re-enters the district at Gede.
 At Maijdia, it splits into the Churni and Ichamati.
 The Churni flows southwest and merges with the Bhagirathi at Shibpur near Ranaghat.
 The Ichamati flows into Bangladesh near Mubarakpur and reenters India near Duttaphulia.
 It then flows south into North 24 Parganas district.

 History

 Nabadwip, an ancient town within Nadia district, is often referred to as the “Oxford of Bengal".
-Chaitanya Mahaprabhu was born in Nabadwip.
 One of the Indian schools of logic (Tarka sastra) called Navya Nyaya system was developed in Nabadwip, which produced great logicians in the 15th century.
 Nabadwip was an important seat of political power and the capital of Bengal under Ballal Sen and later Lakshman Sen, kings of the Sena Empire, who ruled from 1159 to 1206.
 In 1202, Nabadwip was captured by Bakhtiyar Khilji.
 This victory paved the way for Muslim rule in Bengal.
 The British defeated Siraj ud-Daulah, Nawab of Bengal, at Palashi in this district.
-The 1859 revolt against European Indigo planters started from the village of Chaugacha in Krishnanagar, Nadia.
+The 1859 revolt against European Indigo planters started from the village of Chaugacha, by Digambar Biswas and Bishnu Charan Biswas in Krishnanagar, Nadia.
 Nadia is thought to have had trade relations with Tibet, Nepal and Bhutan.